manwar/perlweeklychallenge-club/challenge-287/atschneid/README.md

 So there you have it.
 No guest languages this week.
 I'm slacking.

 Each challenge this week threw me a curveball.
-It wasn't until I was mostly done with straightforward, simple, and wrong solution did I start to ponder the intricacate nuances of the challenge descriptions and edge cases.
+It wasn't until I was mostly done with a straightforward, simple, and wrong solution did I start to ponder the intricacate nuances of the challenge descriptions and edge cases.

 Thanks for the challenges!